dmytro-varich/Sentiment-Analysis-Web-App/README.md

 │   ├── main.py            # Code for the web application (Backend)
 │   ├── requirements.txt   # Required dependencies
-│   ├── Dockerfile         # Docker image for the backend service │── frontend/
+│   ├── Dockerfile         # Docker image for the backend service │   ├── .dockerignore      # Specifies ignored files for the backend │── frontend/
 │   ├── favicon/           # Favicon images for the frontend
 │   ├── index.html         # HTML file for the user interface
 │   ├── style.css          # CSS file for styling the frontend
 │   ├── script.js          # JavaScript to handle frontend logic
 │   ├── Dockerfile         # Docker image for Nginx (Frontend)
-│── docker-compose.yml     # Docker Compose file for orchestrating containers
+│   ├── .dockerignore      # Specifies ignored files for the frontend │── docker-compose.yml     # Docker Compose file for orchestrating containers
 │── start-app.sh           # Script to start the application
 │── end-app.sh             # Script to stop the application